ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 thanks to my involvement in the open-source community.
 However, most of my peers did not have the same experience, and I am seeing the same situation six years after graduation.
-Therefore, at the time of writing (December 2022),
+Therefore, at the time of writing (January 2023),
 I consider any demonstrated software development skill to be a differentiating attribute for a candidate.
 Finally, with increasing seniority,